hashicorp-guides/vault-radar-demo/docs/agent.md

 The `agent` command is used to fetch scan jobs for resources configured in [HCP](https://portal.cloud.hashicorp.com/) and execute them in your VPC.
 It will scan any available jobs, otherwise it will sleep and wait for a job to be queued in HCP.

 ## Installation
 The Agent is currently a subcommand of the `vault-radar` CLI.
-To use the Agent, please install or update the latest CLI.
+To use the Agent, please install or update to the latest CLI.
 [See here for instructions](https://developer.hashicorp.com/hcp/docs/vault-radar/cli#download-and-install-cli).

 ## Usage